gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math/README.md

 ## MathEx

 `MathEx` is a class provided by `Gapotchenko.FX.Math`.
-It provides extended mathematical functions, and serves as an addendum to a conventional `System.Math` class.
+It offers extended mathematical functions, and serves as an addendum to a conventional `System.Math` class.

 ### Swap